 Rapidly developing Blockchain technology is immensely influencing the financial world and now we can already witness the rise of a new economy – the crypto-economy.
 However, Blockchain advancements are not limited only to finance.
 Blockchain developers have recently come up with a new Blockchain technology that is actively conquering the market and has already become highly popular among many businesses – Smart Contracts.

-Smart Contracts are a disrupting technology for legal institutions.
+Blockchain Smart Contracts are a disrupting technology for legal institutions.
 It allows businesses to exclude third parties from the creation of agreements and improve their inner paper flows.
-In this article, we’ll look into what Smart Contracts are, their benefits, and how companies are already applying this technology for their successful development.
+In this article, we’ll look into what Blockchain Smart Contracts are, their benefits, and how companies are already applying this technology for their successful development.

 Smart Contracts run on Blockchain technology.
 They can be used as real-life contracts for concluding agreements for various businesses.

 The key advantage of Smart Contracts is that they don’t require any middlemen like lawyers or legal representatives to enforce any negotiation.
 Contract participants can create Smart Contracts on their own and get executed automatically once included conditions are met.
 This way, contractors can save much time and money when they rent apartments, exchange money, register vehicles, or even hold presidential elections.

 There is a wide range of cases when Smart Contracts can be applied and many companies already do.
 For example, Slock.it helps its users to automate sharing, payments, and rentals with Smart Contracts.
 Fizzy AXA uses Blockchain to automate flight insurance compensations.
 Populous alleviates buying and selling outstanding invoices using Smart Contracts, and many others.